awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 ### Sample Python Client<a name="es-managedomains-snapshot-client-python"></a>

 Save the following sample Python code as a Python file, such as `register-repo.py`\.
-The client requires the [AWS SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python/), [requests](http://docs.python-requests.org/) and [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) packages\.
+The client requires the [AWS SDK for Python \(Boto3\)](https://aws.amazon.com/sdk-for-python/), [requests](http://docs.python-requests.org/) and [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) packages\.
 The client contains commented\-out examples for other snapshot operations\.

 **Tip**
 A Java\-based code sample is available in [Signing HTTP Requests](es-request-signing.md#es-request-signing-java)\.